French Toast Waffles

 • Eggs

-• Milk – Any variety will work, even nut milk.
+• Milk.
+Any variety will work, even nut milk.

 • Cinnamon

-• Sugar – The recipe calls for regular granulated sugar.
+• Sugar.
+The recipe calls for regular granulated sugar.
 To lower the calories, feel free to substitute the sugar with a cup-for-cup sugar substitute or coconut sugar.

-This is such an easy waffle recipe!
-You can prepare the French toast batter while your waffle iron preheats.
 Since you’re essentially making French toast, there’s no yeast or leavening agent in the batter.
 This means that the batter won’t need to rest like it does when you make traditional buttermilk waffles or pancakes.

 • Slice bread into thick slices about an inch thick.